hipnologo/stock-predictions/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Contributions are welcome!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute and the process for submitting pull requests.

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details.

+## Contact

+If you have any questions, feel free to reach out to us.